Vonfry/dotfiles/readme.md

 ## Lang

-All languages' developing tools use nix-shell to install and export into environment per-project.
-Here list languages supporting in editor.
+All languages' developing dependencies are installed by nix-shell and export into environment per-project.
+Here list languages supporting in editor with lsp client or something else.

 - **Haskell** :: main prog lang
 - **Rust** :: main sys-prog lang